 - The remaining primary mortgage is paid.

-- The owner is repaid the initial down payment and equity invested in paying down the primary mortgage.
+- The owner is repaid the initial down payment (if applicable) and equity invested in paying down the primary mortgage.

-- **The homeowner will receive 2% of the initial affordable sales price for each year they owned & occupied the property.
+- The homeowner will receive 2% of the initial affordable sales price for each year they owned and occupied the property.

-**These additional payments are made only if the home appreciates beyond the original sales price.
+**This additional payment is made only if the home appreciates beyond the original sales price.

-This fixed rate appreciation model allows affordable buyers to build equity and realize value on their investment in real estate, while also allowing the HomeBase to reinvest funds in other affordable homes for future use in serving more families.
+This fixed rate appreciation model allows affordable buyers to build equity and realize value on their investment in real estate, while also maintaining the long-term affordability of the property.

 All the for-sale homes currently being sold at Westgate Grove will include these shared-appreciation provisions.
 Future for-sale affordable homes at Westgate may be sold using different terms in order to meet the needs of a range of homebuyers.